-\item any two branches of invariant manifolds of hyperbolic periodic points either don't intersect, or they have some transverse intersections. \end{enumerate} \end{thm} Theorem \ref{KS} resembles the classical Kupka--Smale properties for dynamical billiards.
+\item any two branches of invariant manifolds of hyperbolic periodic points either do not intersect, or they have some transverse intersections. \end{enumerate} \end{thm} Theorem \ref{KS} resembles the classical Kupka--Smale properties for dynamical billiards.
 The abstract Kupka--Smale property is proved by applying Thom Transversality Theorem, which requires the {\it richness} of local perturbations.
-On the other hand, dynamical billiards are known for the {\it lack} of local perturbations, since any perturbation of $\Gamma$ results in a (semi)-global perturbation of the billiard map.
+However, dynamical billiards are known for the {\it lack} of local perturbations, since any perturbation of $\Gamma$ results in a (semi)-global perturbation of the billiard map.
 See \S \ref{transver} for more details.

-Given two hyperbolic periodic points $p$ and $q$, these two points and their stable and unstable manifolds may be separated by some KAM-type invariant curves (which are persistent under perturbations).
+Given two hyperbolic periodic points $p$ and $q$, these two points and their stable and unstable manifolds may be separated by some KAM-type invariant curves (which are persistent under small perturbations).
 So the existence of heteroclinic intersections may not be generic.
-The following theorem answers positively the generic existence of homoclinic intersections. \begin{thm} There is a residual subset $\cR^r\subset \Upsilon^r\!(S^2,g)$, such that for each $\Gamma\in \cR^r$, there exist transverse homoclinic intersections for each hyperbolic periodic point of the billiard map $F$ induced by $\Gamma$. \end{thm} The proof is based on Mather's characterization \cite{Mat1} (developed by Franks and Le Calvez in \cite{FrLC}) of the {\it prime-end extension} of diffeomorphism on open surfaces.
+The following theorem answers positively the generic existence of homoclinic intersections. \begin{thm} There is a residual subset $\cR^r\subset \Upsilon^r\!(S^2,g)$, such that for each $\Gamma\in \cR^r$, there exist transverse homoclinic intersections for each hyperbolic periodic point of the billiard map $F$ induced by $\Gamma$. \end{thm} The proof of above theorem is based on Mather's characterization \cite{Mat1} (developed by Franks and Le Calvez in \cite{FrLC}) of the {\it prime-end extension} of diffeomorphisms on open surfaces.
 In his proof, Mather made an assumption that each {\it elliptic fixed point}, if exists, is Moser stable.
-This condition guarantees that there is no interaction between the hyperbolic and elliptic periodic points.
-To apply Mather's result, we have to study the elliptic periodic points first, although the hyperbolic ones are the subject we are interested in.
-This nonlinear stability is proved by one of Herman's result on Diophantine invariant curves.
+To apply Mather's result, we have to study the elliptic periodic points first, although the hyperbolic periodic points are the ones we are interested in.
+The nonlinear stability is proved by one of Herman's results on Diophantine invariant curves.
+This property guarantees that there is no interaction between the hyperbolic and elliptic periodic points.